Publicly Traded Partnership: Everything You Need to Know

 Articles of Partnership

-- A formal agreement in document form between parties wanting to enter a business agreement to combine resources and labor
+- A formal agreement in document form between parties wanting to enter a business agreement to combine resources and labor.
+All owners have the equivalent responsibility for the business liabilities and are allowed business assets as per the previously-approved percentages.

 - Partnership's name